raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 These views were designed with modularity in mind, each focusing on a specific analytical angle.
 This structure not only simplified querying but also enabled seamless integration with Power BI, where each view could be tied to seperate visuals.

-In addition to the views, I also created a stored procedure **(summarize_ev_by_year)** to automate the generation of a yearly summary table.
+In addition to the views, I also created a stored procedure, **summarize_ev_by_year**, to automate the generation of a yearly summary table.
 While the dataset I used is static, the procedure is built to support automation via Oracle’s DBMS_SCHEDULER.
 In a dynamic data environment, this procedure could be scheduled to run monthly, ensuring the summary table stays synchronized with new data as it arrives.

 **Visualization (Power BI)**